The Power of Amortization on Minimizing Total Completion Time with Explorable Uncertainty: Appendix

-Next, we further investigate the performance of $\ouralgo$ when all jobs have unit testing times.
-Note that in this case, the schedule has a special form, where all untested jobs are executed before any testing if $\alpha < \beta$.
-After all the untested executions, the algorithm tests all remaining jobs.
-Any tested jobs $j$ are executed immediately if $p_j \leq \beta-1$ and are postponed to the end otherwise.
-Thus, we adjust $\ouralgo$ a bit by removing the parameter $\beta$.
-The resulting algorithm first executes all untested jobs, then tests all remaining jobs, and then executes all actual processing times in a non-decreasing order.
+Next, we further investigate the performance of $\paralgo$ when all jobs have uniform testing times.
+Without loss of generality, we assume that for each job $j$, the testing cost equals $t_j = 1$.
+Note that when $\alpha < \beta$, the schedule has a special form: all untested jobs are executed first, before any testing begins.
+Once all untested jobs are executed, the algorithm tests the remaining jobs.
+Tested jobs $j$ with processing time $p_j \leq \beta - 1$ are executed immediately, while those with longer processing times are postponed until the end.
+Thus, we adjust $\paralgo$ a bit by removing the parameter $\beta$.
+The algorithm first executes all jobs that do not require testing, i.e., the jobs $j$ with $u_j \leq \alpha$.
+Next, it tests all the remaining jobs.
+Only after completing these tests does it execute the tested jobs, in order of non-decreasing actual processing times.